lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ### Initialization Response
 {: id="sect-5.3.2"}

-An Initialization response message contains as the PKIBody an CertRepMessage data structure, which has for each certificate requested a PKIStatusInfo field, a subject certificate, and possibly a private key (normally encrypted using EnvelopedData, see {{RFC9483}} Section
+An Initialization response message contains as the PKIBody a CertRepMessage data structure, which has for each certificate requested a PKIStatusInfo field, a subject certificate, and possibly a private key (normally encrypted using EnvelopedData, see {{RFC9483}} Section